 Content moderation is about saying what you can and can’t do in a particular online social context.

-So what can Besedo do to help moderate your content?
+Okay, so what can Besedo do to help moderate your content?

 - Keep your community on track